Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Covariant phase space formalism: Geometric structure and mathematical tools

 So far, we have treated spacetime and field space as independent manifolds.
 Now, we establish a fundamental connection between these two structures.
 We assume our \textit{fundamental} fields \(\phi^{I}\) are covariant in the following sense

-The left-hand side is defined on the spacetime, while the right-hand side acts on the field space.\footnote{For instance, when $\xi$ represents a diffeomorphism, $\delta_{\xi} \equiv \mathcal{L}_\xi$, whereas for internal gauge symmetries, taking $\xi \equiv \lambda$, $\delta_\lambda$ corresponds to the infinitesimal gauge transformation.} We take this equation as the defining relation for \(\hat{\xi}\).
+The left-hand side is defined on the spacetime, while the right-hand side acts on the field space.\footnote{{For instance, when $\xi$ represents a diffeomorphism, $\delta_{\xi} \equiv \mathcal{L}_\xi$, whereas for internal gauge symmetries, taking $\xi \equiv \lambda$, $\delta_\lambda$ corresponds to the infinitesimal gauge transformation \cite{Grumiller:2022qhx}.
+Furthermore, it is important to situate this within the broader context of covariant phase space literature.
+The difference between the field-space Lie derivative $\mathrm{L}_{\hat{\xi}}$ and the spacetime Lie derivative $\delta_{\xi}$ evaluated on a given quantity characterizes the phase-space anomaly of that quantity \cite{Hopfmuller:2018fni, Chandrasekaran:2020wwn}.
+In this language, imposing \eqref{covariance-fund-field} is equivalent to demanding that the fundamental fields $\phi^{I}$ are non-anomalous, thereby directly tying spacetime covariance to field-space covariance.}} We take this equation as the defining relation for \(\hat{\xi}\).
 In other words, there is an analogy between the diffeomorphisms on the spacetime (denoted by $\xi^\mu$) and diffeomorphisms on the field space (denoted by {$\hat\xi^I$}):

 Next, using the Cartan formula in the field space, we obtain